dunky11/voicesmith/README.md

 * Python >=3.7,<3.11, you can [download it here](https://www.python.org/downloads/).
 * Docker, you can [download it here](https://docs.docker.com/get-docker/).

-2. Make sure you have [Docker](https://docs.docker.com/get-docker/) installed, if not it will ask you on startup

 ### How to install

 1. Download the latest installer from the [releases](https://github.com/dunky11/voicesmith/releases) page